jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Deadfall Scorpion.md

 RacialMods: +4 Perception, +8 Stealth (+16 in forests)
 Languages:
 SQ:
+SpecialAbilities:
+  Poison (Ex): >
-SpecialAbilities: Poison (Ex) Sting-injury; save Fort DC 20; frequency 1/round for 6 rounds; effect 1d4 Str damage; cure 2 consecutive saves.
-Sudden Strike (Ex) A deadfall scorpion is adept at moving quickly when its foes are surprised.
+    Sting-injury; save Fort DC 20; frequency 1/round for 6 rounds; effect 1d4 Str damage; cure 2 consecutive saves.
+  Sudden Strike (Ex): >
+    A deadfall scorpion is adept at moving quickly when its foes are surprised.
 During a surprise round, a deadfall scorpion may act as if it had a full round to act, rather than just one standard action.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: